-These are not the only opportunities that students have to get research and scholarly experiences in the summer months.

-• Many other schools and government institutes offer similar programs.
+- These are not the only opportunities that students have to get research and scholarly experiences in the summer months. - Many other schools and government institutes offer similar programs. - STEM programs can be found by doing webbased searches for REU (Research Experiences for Undergraduates) or SURF (Summer Undergraduate Research Fellows) programs.